knupfer/type-of-html/Readme.md

 ## Comparision to lucid and blaze-html

 Advantages of `type-of-html`:
-- more or less 5 times faster
+- more or less 7 times faster
-- a lot higher type safety: a lot of invalid documents are not inhabited
+- a lot higher type safety: nearly no invalid document is inhabited
 - fewer dependencies

 Disadvantages of 'type-of-html':
 - a bit noisy syntax (don't write types!)
 - sometimes unusual type error messages
-- compile times (1 min for a medium sized page, with `-O0` only ~4sec)
+- compile times (30sec for a medium sized page, with `-O0` only ~3sec)
 - needs at least ghc 8.2

 I'd generally recommend that you put your documents into an extra